mly-zju/learngit/readme.txt

 This line is added by feast.
 This line is added by dev.
 Test stash function.
-This is changed by dev.
+This is changed by dev, no, it's master.